postmanlabs/galaxy-workshop/part4-ActivateThrusters.md

 * You can import or write a spec, for example OpenAPI (formerly Swagger).
 * You can generate collections from a spec.
 * You can validate against a spec.
-* You can connect various other elements to your scheme, e.g. mocks, monitors, tests.
+* You can connect various other elements to your schema, e.g. mocks, monitors, tests.

 **Check out the [API Builder docs](https://learning.postman.com/docs/postman/design-and-develop-apis/the-api-workflow/)**